kirandhamodharan/clientsiderouting/README.md

-# Template for React application with client side navigation.
+# Template for React application with client side navigation

 ## Code
 1. In the index.js